PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     <img src="assets/login.png" width="270" height="550"/>

-    If you are associated with single team, you are redirected to the **Pending Jobs** page.
+    If you are associated with single account, you are redirected to the **Pending Jobs** page.

     Otherwise, select an account from the list of accounts.

     <img src="assets/accounts.png" width="270" height="550"/>

+    **Note:** Accounts in the PDM mobile application are the equivalent of teams in Device Management Portal.

     To switch accounts, tap **Switch Account** on the navigation bar to navigate back to the **Accounts** page.